 As Hurricane Idalia heads for Florida’s Gulf Coast, some property owners, developers, construction industry professionals, and other building permit- and authorization-holders may be eligible for extensions to preserve their development and construction rights.
 A Florida law allows certain qualifying permits and authorizations to be extended beyond their current expiration dates once the Governor issues a state of emergency stemming from natural causes.
-Governor DeSantis issued such an order for 49 Florida counties on August 26, 2023 (see Executive Order No. 23-175 Amending Executive Order No. 23-171).
+Governor DeSantis declared a 60-day state of emergency for several Florida counties in light of “Invest 93L,” now known as Tropical Storm Idalia, on August 26, 2023 (see Executive Order No. 23-175 Amending Executive Order Nos.
+23-171, 23-172, 23-174, 23-212, and 23-244).
+The Governor extended the state of emergency by another 60-days on February 20, 2024, pursuant to Executive Order No. 24-33.

 Whether or not this extension is available to you depends on your particular circumstances.
 While the following provides an overview of this permit extension law, including what types of permits and authorizations are covered and how long your extension could potentially be, Katie Berkey, Esq., AICP at Becker can advise you on whether and how this law can apply to your situation.